techgnosis/tanzu-gitops/README.md

 * Kubernetes cluster lifecycle platform
 * Allows individual cluster upgrades or all-at-once upgrades
 * Integration with your LDAP or SAML IdP for cluster authentication

 TMC:
 * Manage cluster access
 * Manage admission and network policy
 * Use TO integration to monitor cluster metrics
 * Use Data Protection to backup clusters

 TO:
 * Sole source of metrics for platform teams and application teams
 * Show everything from IaaS to K8s to application metrics
 * Provide metrics for use in Canary deploy

 TBS:
 * Build secure OCI images without Docker
 * Keep images up-to-date on latest golden image

 TAC:
 * Build trusted Helm charts and images onto your golden image
 * Provide helpful audit information for the images, like CVE scans and open-source licenses

 TAS4K8s:
 * Managed multi-tenancy for small stateless applications too small for a dedicated cluster

 Note: This repo will need some tweaking to work in your environment.
-I tried to keep things as portable as possible but mistakes were made.

 ## Pre-reqs
 * Ability to make DNS entries for a domain you own
-* TKGI installed on vSphere
-* You have at least `pks.clusters.manage` scope
-* A VSAN datastore named `vsanDatastore`
 * `direnv` to handle environment variables
 * `tkgi` to create Kubernetes clusters
 * `helm` to install the Helm operator